autokitteh/samples/python/walking/README.md

 # Python + Google Sheets

-Say you'd like to keep track of how many miles you walk per day.
+You'd like to keep track of how many miles you walk per day.
 This workflow has an HTTP trigger that accepts a payload in the format:

 ```json